AnalyticsLoL/SummonerInsight/README.md

 ## Ideas for next stuff
 - [ ] Filter matchhistory by queuetype and gamemode
-- [ ] Create context elements for matches and summonerInfo and wait that all children components are loaded before showing them
 - [ ] Make dark mode and day mode pages using css var
 - [ ] Clickable links for players in matches
 - [ ] Add a open/close menu to show more elements of games (check op.gg for ref)